Get insider access

 5. Best Cheap Bass Headphones

-The budget-friendly Anker Soundcore Life Q20 Wireless have a similarly bass-heavy sound profile as their successor, the Anker Soundcore Life Q30 Wireless, but their simpler design means they lack some of the Q30's sound effect features.
+The budget-friendly Anker Soundcore Life Q20 Wireless have a bass-heavy sound profile, like their successor, the Anker Soundcore Life Q30 Wireless.
+However, their simpler design means they lack some of the Q30's features like a graphic EQ and presets.
 They deliver intense thump, punch, and boom by default.
 However, if you want your audio to be even more rumbly, they have a bass-effect button to add even more bass.

 Their ANC system does a good job of tackling sounds like ambient chatter, though they have trouble tackling the low rumble of bus engines.
-When using the ANC, they have over 32 hours of continuous battery life, and even though they don't have an auto-off timer to help conserve battery life, you can use them wired in a pinch.
-They have a comfortable fit too, but at this price point, they feel plasticky and may not be the most durable, especially as they only come with a dust bag to protect them on the go.
+When using the ANC, they have over 32 hours of continuous battery life, and although they don't have an auto-off timer to help conserve battery life, you can use them wired in a pinch.
+They have a comfortable fit, but as you might expect at this price point, they feel plasticky and may not be the most durable, especially as they come with a dust bag but not a case to protect them on the go.

 See our review